 When I was a little, I had a book before I could read.
 That’s because when I was 4 years old, I asked my parents to buy me a book though I still couldn’t read.
 The book itself was without any pictures and contained over 300 pages, about the history of religion and god.
 In fact, I finished it when I was nine.

 Since then books have made me everything I am.
 They are my mentors, teachers, parents, siblings, motivators, storytellers, entertainers, and good friends.
 They have influenced, changed, and improved my idea and my life every single day.
 They correct me when I make mistakes, they guide me through difficult paths, they inspire me to dream and then help me achieve those dreams.
-Books asked me to cry with my beloved characters and to laugh with them, to feel their pain and to be with them in hard times, to find myself wandering in the wonderful yet dangerous journeys, to visit an unknown place and to be lost on a desired destination, to feel the terror of raining bombs and to feel the horror of a totalitarian regime, to clear my vision and liberate my mision, to satisfy and increase my curiosity, to help me know “whys” and “hows” of everything, to help me feel the world around me, to develop a sense of belonging to people around me, to provide spiritual experience and emotional strength, to accept the truth even when it’s hard and painful, to challenge me with a hard idea and difficult concept, to recognise the beauty of isolation, loneliness and solitude.
+Books asked me to cry with my beloved characters and to laugh with them, to feel their pain and to be with them in hard times; to find myself wandering in the wonderful yet dangerous journeys, to visit an unknown place and to be lost on the desired destination; to feel the terror of raining bombs and to feel the horror of a totalitarian regime; to clear my vision and liberate my mision; to satisfy and increase my curiosity, to help me know “whys” and “hows” of everything; to help me feel the world around me, to develop a sense of belonging to people around me; to provide spiritual experience and emotional strength; to accept the truth even when it’s hard and painful, to challenge me with a hard idea and difficult concept; to recognise the beauty of isolation, loneliness and solitude.
 Anything.
 Everything.

 Today, my yearly target is to read 200 books.
 I am an omnireader.
 I read almost every genre of books.
-I read novels, poems, philosophy, graphic novels, manga, religion, politics, science, conspiracy, classics, biography, horror, engineering textbook, economy, history, self-help, journals, etc. They help me to broaden my horizon—the way I look at the world.
+I read novels, poems, philosophy, graphic novels, manga, religion, politics, science, conspiracy, classics, biography, horror, memoir, textbook, economy, history, self-help, journals, science-fiction, fantasy, etc. They help me to broaden my horizon—the way I look at the world.
 I regularly visit bookstores, join book clubs, attend book discussions, and anything else which is correlated with literary activities.